-This section explains how to use a TFTP server application as an alternative to using the RSL to install the router software from the CD-ROM.
+Use this TFTP server application method as an alternative to using the RSL to install the router software from the CD-ROM.
 You can perform this procedure using a PC (running Microsoft Windows 95 or Microsoft Windows 3.1), a Macintosh, or a UNIX system.
-You can use either the copy tftp flash or copy rcp flash command to download the software to the router.
+You can use either the copy tftp flash or copy rcp flash command to download the router software to the router.

-First, obtain a TFTP application or a remote copy protocol (rcp) application to set up your computer as a TFTP server or an rcp server.
-You can use the RSL or the TFTP server included on the feature pack CD-ROM to install the software only if you are using a PC running Windows 95.
-For other operating systems, a number of TFTP or rcp applications are available from independent software vendors or as shareware from public sources on the World Wide Web.
+First obtain a TFTP application or a remote copy protocol (rcp) application to set up your computer as a TFTP server or an rcp server.
+Use the RSL or the TFTP server included on the feature pack CD-ROM to install the router software only if you are using a PC running Windows 95.
+For other operating systems, a number of TFTP or rcp applications are available from independent software vendors or available as shareware from public sources on the World Wide Web.